 Manta rays can often be found in groups around the station, although they may also be seen alone.
 These groups can consist of dozens of individuals.
 Occasionally, some manta rays will jump out of the water partially or entirely.
 There are several possible explanations for why they do this.
 Some speculate that it may be a way to rid themselves of parasites.
 But others suggest it could be part of mating rituals or a mode of communication.

 What does manta ray eat ?

-The gestation of a baby manta lasts more than a year.
-At birth, the little one measures between 1.30 meters and 1.50 meters.
-It will then double in size in one year.
-It is also estimated that a manta ray reproduces every 5 years and that it has a life expectancy of 50 years.
-During the breeding period, the Manta rays return to the open sea and the Manta point site is sometimes deserted.
+The gestation period for a baby manta ray lasts over a year.
+At birth, they measure between 1.30 to 1.50 meters.
+But within a year, their size doubles.
+Manta rays are estimated to reproduce every five years and have a life expectancy of 50 years.
+During the breeding season, these creatures return to the open sea, and Manta Point may sometimes be deserted.

-There are two main sites to dive with manta ray in Nusa Penida, Bali.
-Manta Point cleaning stations are located on the southwest coast of the island, approximately 45 minutes by boat from Toyapakeh port.
-But you may more rarely see them in one of the many dive sites around Nusa Penida.
+There are two primary locations for diving with manta rays in Nusa Penida, Bali.
+Manta Point cleaning stations are situated on the southwest coast of the island, about 45 minutes away by boat from Toyapakeh port.
+However, you may also encounter them occasionally at one of the many dive sites scattered around Nusa Penida.